When a loved one offers to help you

 Suggestions of things that may help

-From our own experiences with PTSD, we’ve created the list below of things that you may find useful.
+From our own experiences with PTSD and C-PTSD, we’ve created the list below of things that you may find useful.
 Some of them won’t be relevant to you, but maybe they’ll jog an idea in your head of something that would be good for you.
 Try and note down any ideas that come into your head.

 - Have them sit outside the bathroom and ‘be on guard’ while you take a relaxing bath.
 Sometimes hypervigilance can cause havoc in a quiet and isolated bathroom, but knowing that someone is outside the door, perhaps reading a book, means you can perhaps relax a little more.